avaneev/prvhash/README.md

 values (e.g. 2048 samples), theoretically this size can be directed to infinity thus producing a spectrum of an infinite number of individual frequency bins.
-Moreover, individual components of such an "infinite" transformation also affect the resulting spectrum, but on an infinity scale.
+Moreover, individual components of such an "infinite" transformation also affect the resulting spectrum, but on an infinitely-precise frequency scale.
 Mathematics forbids manipulating infinities, but as outlined with the DFT, in the field of discrete series of numbers, infinities can be manipulated.
 This echoes PRVHASH - although now it is implemented in a maximum of 128-bit numbers, theoretically nothing forbids the state variable size to go to infinity, and PRVHASH should still work (practically tested with up to 524288-bit state variables).
-Thus, PRVHASH recreates an analog of the number PI, and it should be possible to prove that existence of an infinite sequence of bits like PI is completely realistic; a person can create such sequence, too (in theory).
+Thus, PRVHASH recreates an analog of the number PI, and it should be possible to prove that existence of an infinite sequence of bits like PI is completely realistic;
+a person can create such sequence, too (in theory).

 The mathematics offers an interesting understanding.
 Take in your mind a moment before the "Big Bang".
 Did mathematical rules exist at that moment?
 Of